codeandcupcakes/workshop-materials/README.md

   - Contains an example slide deck (PDF) used during the workshop.
 - README:
   - Notes on how the materials are used in the workshop.
+- Resources:
+  - List of online resources for further learning.

 ## Workshop Notes